hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 ## Second Brain

-On the never-ending quest for maximum productivity, I chanced upon an [article by Forte Labs](https://fortelabs.co/blog/basboverview/) that explained this conundrum I always had in my head:
+On the never-ending quest for maximum productivity, I chanced upon an [article by Forte Labs](https://fortelabs.co/blog/basboverview/) that explained this conundrum I had in my head:

 >How many brilliant ideas have you had and forgotten?
 How many insights have you failed to take action on?
 How much useful advice have you slowly forgotten as the years have passed?
 >